-Milk Peda Recipe also referred to as doodh peda is traditionally made with mawa and flavored with cardamoms and nuts.
-It’s smooth, rich, creamy and will melt away in your mouth.
+Milk Peda Recipe also known as doodh peda, is a favorite Indian sweet made with mawa (milk solids) and flavored with cardamoms and assorted nuts.
+It’s so deliciously rich and creamy that it will melt in your mouth.
+Gluten-free and Vegetarian!

-Looking of a sweet treat for your Independence day party then look no more.
-Here is a quick and simple recipe for a Tri colored Milk Peda Recipe.
+Looking for a sweet treat to celebrate your Independence day party then look no more.
+Here is a quick and simple recipe for a Tri-colored Milk Peda Recipe.

 Why Ricotta cheese?

 There are many ways to prepare the Milk peda recipe.
 But for this recipe, I have used ricotta cheese.

 Unsalted Ricotta cheese is an excellent alternative to mawa.
 Ricotta is slowly simmered on a medium flame until all its moisture content is evaporated.

 The creamy stuff that is left behind after evaporation is dehydrated milk solids, and that is great for making Indian sweets.

 For my upcoming Independence day potluck dinner, I decided to go with these pedas.
 It’s a straightforward recipe where mawa (made from ricotta cheese) is combined with the milk powder, sugar and is flavored with cardamom and saffron to form soft pedas.